openvax/pepdata/README.md

 If the dataset is labeled (contains positive and negative assay results), then the following functions should be available:
 - `load_wuzzle`: Load all available data from the "wuzzle" dataset (filtered by options such as `mhc_class`).
-- `load_wuzzle_values`: Group the dataset by epitope string and associate each epitope with the percentage of positive results.
+- `load_wuzzle_values`: Group the dataset by epitope string and associate each epitope with the positive and negative counts, along with percentage of positive results (in a column called "value").
 - `load_wuzzle_classes`: Split the epitopes into positive and negative classes, return a set of strings for each.
 - `load_wuzzle_ngrams`: Transform the amino acid string representation (or some reduced alphabet) into vectors of n-gram frequencies, return a sklearn-compatible `(samples, labels)` pair of arrays.